 He is the author of three other monographs on UK and French Politics.
 He has written fifty journal articles and chapters, and has edited a dozen books, his two most recent being Stardom in Postwar France (Berghahn, 2011), with Diana Holmes; and The Presidents of the French Fifth Republic (Palgrave, 2013), with David Bell.

-John Gaffney is also Co-Director of the Aston Centre for Europe, a Visiting Professor at The Institute for Political Studies, Sciences-Po, Rennes and has twice been a Visiting Scholar at Harvard University.
+John Gaffney is also Co-Director of the Aston Centre for Europe, a Visiting Professor at The Institute for Political Studies, Sciences-Po, Rennes and at Sciences-Po, Lille, and has twice been a Visiting Scholar at Harvard University.
 He supervises PhDs on a range of topics and lectures at both undergraduate and postgraduate levels.